Nyx

 Cross-platform

-The core library compiles in any POSIX, Windows, Arduino or GNU Radio environment.
+The core library compiles on POSIX, Windows, Arduino, and GNU Radio environments.

 Distributed and scalable